 Air compressors that are designed for other uses like tire inflation (usually around 50 PSI) can easily harm your Sea Eagle which works at a much lower pressure of 3.2 PSI.
 For this reason we recommend only using Sea Eagle pumps.

 ASSEMBLY & INFLATION

 Locate a relatively clean space to unpack your Sea Eagle and lay it out flat.
 If you plan on using your kayak in flat-water install the skeg.
-If you plan to use your kayak in whitewater, the skeg does not need to be installed.
+DO NOT USE YOUR SKEG IN WHITEWATER.